-A German magazine says the U.S. National Security Agency kept a dossier with more than 300 entries on German Chancellor Angela Merkel, a revelation that could further strain relations between the two countries over the scope of U.S. surveillance programs.
+A German magazine says the U.S. National Security Agency kept more than 300 reports on German Chancellor Angela Merkel, a revelation that could further strain relations between the two countries over the scope of U.S. surveillance programs.

-Der Spiegel said Saturday the information is in documents leaked by former U.S. national security contractor Edward Snowden.
+said the information is in documents leaked by former U.S. national security contractor Edward Snowden.
 The NSA says he stole 1.7 million documents before fleeing to asylum in Russia.

-At an October summit in Brussels, Chancellor Merkel said she made it clear to Mr. Obama that spying on allies was unacceptable.
+At an October summit in Brussels, Chancellor Merkel said she made it clear to President Barack Obama that spying on allies was unacceptable.
 She commented after allegations emerged that the NSA had monitored her cell phone calls.